Piano

 Summary

+Piano, by John Broadwood and Son, London, 1805.
 A grand piano inscribed on the fascia board 1805 / John Broadwood and Son / Makers to His Majesty & the Princesses / Great Pulteney Street, Golden Square / London.
 The case veneered with mahogany and resting on its original stand.
-A reproduction(?) fitted music desk to interior and furnished with one lid prop-stick, together with its original detachable ‘fallboard’.
-Fitted with the English grand action, a keyboard compass of FF – c'''' and two pedals for complete damper sustain and una corda.
+A reproduction(?) fitted music desk to the interior and furnished with one lid prop-stick, together with its original detachable ‘fallboard’.
+Fitted with the English grand action, a keyboard compass of FF – c4 and two pedals, the right for the dampers and the left for una corda / due corde.

 Provenance